Adani Enterprises, Adani Power, Adani Green, Ambuja Cements: Adani group shares in focus on debt payments, stake sale report

 Last year, in a $10.5-billion deal, Adani Group picked up Holcim Group’s entire stake in two Indian firms — Ambuja Cements and ACC.
 This is also the largest-ever acquisition by Adani, and India’s largest-ever M&A transaction in the infrastructure and materials space.
 Holcim sold its 63.19 per cent stake in Ambuja Cements Ltd and 54.53 per cent stake in ACC (of which 50.05 per cent stake is held through Ambuja Cements) to Adani Group.

-GQG buying stake in Adani Cements?
+GQG buying stake in Ambuja Cements?

-The Adani Group is likely to make an announcement early this week on selling a stake in its cement business, with GQG Partners being one of the probable buyers, sources said.
-Sources told Businessline the Adani Group is likely to make an announcement early this week on selling a stake in its cement business, with GQG Partners being one of the probable buyers.
+The Adani Group is likely to make an announcement early this week on selling a stake in its cement business, with GQG Partners being one of the probable buyers, Businessline reported quoting sources.

 To recall, GQG was the first major investment in Adani Group since Hindenburg's critical report that triggered an up to 80 per cent rout in Adani group shares.
 It bought 38,701,168 Adani Enterprises shares at Rs 1,410.86 apiece for Rs 5,460 crore.
 It purchased 88,600,000 Adani Ports shares at Rs 596.20 apiece for Rs 5,282 crore.
 In Adani Transmission, it bought 28,400,000 shares at Rs 668.40, totalling Rs 1,898 crore.
 Besides, it bought 55,600,000 shares of Adani Green Energy at Rs 504.60, valuing Rs 2,806 crore.